SuryaSuresh20/Current_Ethereum_price_with_-api_20230116/readme.md

-Script that retrieves the current Ether price from an API
+Script that retrieves the current Ether price from an API.

-	1. displays it on a web page.
-	2. The script should also display the price in different fiat currencies.
+=> The script should also display the price in different fiat currencies and displays it on a web page.

 Concept Learnt : Ethereum concept, API technology and currency mapping.